ClusterCockpit/cc-slurm-adapter/README.md

 `slurmMaxRetries`   | yes | Maximum attempts Slurm should be queried upon a Prolog/Epilog event.
 If Slurm is reacting slow or isn't available at all, this limits the "fast" attempts to query Slurm about that job.
 Even if it should time out, a later occuring synchronize should still catch this job.
 Though, the latency from Slurm to cc-backend is increased.
 `ccRestUrl`         | no  | The URL to cc-backend's REST API.
 Must not contain a trailing slash.
 `ccRestJwt`         | no  | The JWT obtained from cc-backend, which allows access to the REST API.
 `gpuPciAddrs`       | yes | Dictionary of Regexes mapping to a list of PCI addresses.
 If some of your nodes have GPUs, use this to map the hostnames via regex to a list of GPUs those nodes have.
+They have to be ordered like NVML shows them, which is the same as running cc-slurm-adapter in `-detect-nvidia` mode.
 `ignoreHosts`       | yes | Regex of hostnames to ignore.
 If all hosts that are associated to a job match this regex, the job is discarded and not reported to cc-backend.
 `natsServer`        | yes | Hostname of the NATS server.
 Leave blank or omit to disable NATS.
 `natsPort`          | yes | Port of the NATS server.